AyloSrd/signals-for-react/README.md

 ```

 #### Caveat 2 : React.memo and useSatellite
-When we pass a signal to a component that is memoized with React.memo, and we want that component to re-render when its parent component re-renders, we need to bind the signal with the useSatellite hook.
+When we pass a signal to a component that is memoized with `React.memo`, and we want that component to re-render when its parent component re-renders, we need to bind the signal with the `useSatellite` hook.

 The signal itself is a stable reference, which doesn't change between rerenders.
-Even if the memoized component calls signal.sub() to subscribe to updates from the signal, it won't trigger a re-render.
-However, if you pass directly the value of the signal, by calling signal.sub() in the prop, you'll be passing a different value each time the signal updatesn and this will cause the memoized component to rerender.
+Even if the memoized component calls `signal.sub()` to subscribe to updates from the signal, it won't trigger a re-render.
+However, if you pass directly the value of the signal, by calling `signal.sub()` in the prop, you'll be passing a different value each time the signal updatesn and this will cause the memoized component to rerender.
 This exemple explains it better:
 ```tsx
 const count = useSignal(0)